layik/layik.github.io/tutorials/datavis/README.md

   - The eyes have it: a task by data type taxonomy for information visualizations (Shneiderman 1996)
   - IEEVIS publications and conference.
+  - Geocompuation with R (Lovelace, Nowosad, and Muenchow 2019)

 ## Watching List